The tax foreclosure

 minimum bid list

-and the tax title minimum
+the tax title minimum

-for any recent or upcoming Treasurer's auctions are available here, and at
+and the surplus minimum bid list for any recent or upcoming Treasurer's auctions are available here, and at

 the Treasurer's Office before the auction.

 Pre-registration will usually be available at the Treasurer's Office